keenangraham/will-it-surf/README.md

 A deep-learning model to determine whether it's worth going surfing or not based on a live surf cam feed.

+This is mainly an experiment to see if I can learn a model that recognizes my surfing preferences (not too flat, not too closeout, not too windy, etc.).

 ![image](./assets/example_images.png)

 # Overview